surveycto/launch-sms/README.md

 ## How to use

-**To use this plug-in as-is**, just download the [launch-sms.fieldplugin.zip](launch-sms.fieldplugin.zip) file from this repo, and attach it to your form.
+**To use this plug-in as-is**, just download the [launch-sms-app.fieldplugin.zip](launch-sms-app.fieldplugin.zip) file from this repo, and attach it to your form.
 Set the `number` parameter for the field plug-in.

 To create your own field plug-in using this as a template, follow these steps: